 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 25,708 people, 9,322 houses or apartments, and a median cost of homes of $371,942, Homewood house prices are not only among the most expensive in Alabama, Homewood real estate also is some of the most expensive in all of America.
+With a population of 25,708, 9,322 total housing units (homes and apartments), and a median house value of $382,160, Homewood house prices are not only among the most expensive in Alabama, Homewood real estate also is some of the most expensive in all of America.

 Single-family detached homes are the single most common housing type in Homewood, accounting for 57.07% of the city's housing units.
 Other types of housing that are prevalent in Homewood include large apartment complexes or high rise apartments ( 32.39%), duplexes, homes converted to apartments or other small apartment buildings ( 6.79%), and a few row houses and other attached homes ( 3.18%).